 When it comes to privacy and security, Apple isn’t perfect.
 But they’re doing more than their competitors.

 Find Your Mac

-If you lose your Mac, you can find it using the “Find My” app.
-The app locates the device, even if it’s offline or sleeping, using Bluetooth.
+If you lose it, you can find your Mac using the “Find My” app.
+The app locates the device using Bluetooth, whether offline or sleeping.
 Once the signal is found, the device’s location is sent back to iCloud so that you can retrieve it.

 The process is anonymous and encrypted.

-In addition to the “Find My” feature, the Apple T2 or Apple M1 chip supports Activation Lock, meaning that if you lose your Mac, the only person who can replace or reactivate it is you.
+In addition to the “Find My” feature, the Apple T2 or Apple M1 chip supports Activation Lock, meaning that if you lose your Mac, you are the only person who can replace or reactivate it.